val-pin/adam-p-markdown/Compatibility.md

 Besides Thunderbird, Gmail, Hotmail, and Yahoo.

-Please add any that you find, or more info/caveats about the existing ones.
+Please add any that you find, or more info/caveats about the existing ones!

 ### Google Groups